qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/virtual_layers.rst

 corresponding toolbar.

 The dialog allows you to specify a :guilabel:`Layer name` and a SQL :guilabel:`Query`.
-The query can use the name (or id) of loaded vector layers as well as fields' names of these layers.
+The query can use the name (or id) of loaded vector layers as tables, as well as their fields' name as columns.

 For example, if you have a layer called ``airports``, you can create a new virtual layer called ``public_airports`` with an SQL query like: